gleich/gh_fsync/README.md

         after: gh_fsync2
 ```

 A file specific replace will override any global replace with the same `before`.
-So in the case shown below the replace of `project_name` for the `CONTRIBUTING.md` file will override the global replace defined before:
+So in the case shown below the replace of `project_name` for the `CONTRIBUTING.md` file will override the global replace defined before.
+If you would like to completely ignore the global replace for that file add `ignore_global_replace: true` to the file.
+This is optional and an example is shown down in the examples section.

 ```yaml
 replace: